juanludataanalyst/indeed_data_scraper_request/readme.md

 - Collects and saves the HTML content of each job posting.
 - Traverses all available pages until no more results are found.
 - Extracts job postings from the last **14 days** for relevant and recent data.
-- With the current setup, it averages scraping **1000 job postings** in 6 hours without being blocked.
+- Design to avoid being blocked.
+With the current setup, it averages scraping **1000 job postings** in 6 hours.
 This number can increase if smaller delays are configured between requests, but risk of being blocked increases.

 ---